jiehuaou/demo-1to-many/problem-with-JPA.md

-navigational access is not always good, especially for "**one-to-very-many" and "many-to-very-many**" relationships.
+## Bidirectional navigational access is not always good,

+especially for "**one-to-very-many" and "many-to-very-many**" relationships.
 Imagine a Group that contains thousands of Users:

 * How would you access them?
 With so many Users, you usually need to apply some filtering and/or